 After an accident, you might require medical treatment.
 This treatment could be offered by a doctor, hospital, or facility who you will then owe money in medical bills.
 If you are unable to settle these costs, your healthcare provider might agree to place a lien on your personal injury settlement.
 This is an agreement that you will pay your outstanding debts once you receive your settlement.

 A medical lien personal injury settlement must be settled before you receive your compensation check.
 Your attorney will usually evaluate a lien and either pay or negotiate it.

 Have you been injured in an accident?
-The expert Huntington Beach Personal Injury Lawyers at El Dabe Ritter Law Firm can help you.
+The expert Huntington Beach Personal Injury Lawyers at El Dabe Ritter Trial Lawyers can help you.

 Hospital and Medical Provider Liens

 Certain states allow medical providers and hospitals to recover money used to treat an accident victim by filing a lien.
 Some healthcare providers might even request you sign a letter stating you agree to a lien against your settlement to pay for your treatment.